thomasjlsn/statusbar/README.md

 ## Install

-statusd / statusbar uses `make` as a build system.
+pybar / pybard uses `make` as a build system.
 Use:

 ```
 sudo make install